icub-tech-iit/documentation/docs/hands/fingertip_and_mma_mk5.md

     <sub>Fig.8 – 3DMID fingertips with and without the rubber cap.</sub>
 </p>

-- to mount on the finger distal phalanx (fig. 9):
+- To mount on the finger distal phalanx (fig. 9):
-   a. connect the cable exiting from the phalanx
+    1. Connect the cable exiting from the phalanx.
-   b. slide the rear of the assembly into the bore with a small inclination
+    2. Slide the rear of the assembly into the bore with a small inclination.
-   c. push up and ahead to insert the locking clip into its slot
+    3. Push up and ahead to insert the locking clip into its slot.

-at this point the assembly should look sturdy and precisely fit, in addition you can tighten it with **1.6x8 mm screw**.
+At this point, the assembly should look sturdy and precisely fit, in addition you can tighten it with **1.6x8 mm screw**.
 Now it's ready for testing the signals.

 <p align="center">
     <img  src=    "../img/insertion.png"